-If you listen closely, throughout the episodes when the characters are in a forest setting (or anywhere with trees) a wolf is heard howling.
-This only occurs when Wolf isn't among those present on screen.
+If you listen closely, throughout the episodes when the characters are in a forest setting (or anywhere with trees), a wolf is heard howling.
+This only occurs when Wolf is not amongst those present on-screen.
 See more »

 My name is Virginia...
 And I live on the edge of the forest.

 The 10th Kingdom was much better than I had expected, and I had high hopes going into it!
 It was a visual delight with fantastic effects and locations.
 I couldn't wait for each installment.
 Scott Cohen did a fantastic job as the over-the-top Wolf.
 I was routing for Wolf and Virginia from their first meeting.
 Dianne Wiest makes a potentially one dimensional character come to life.
 Kimberly Williams and John Larroquette shine!
 The trolls are delightful and disgusting at once, particularly Ed O'Neill.
 The movie reminded me of all of the fairy tales I heard growing up.
 I was eagerly awaiting the addition of each new well-known character.
 Camryn Manheim as Snow White was a surprise, but she did a wonderful job.
 Happily ever after may not have lasted as long as Prince Wendell wanted, but its definitely back with the 10th Kingdom!

 48 of 53 people found this review helpful.

 | Report this